-MX2-1 Westgate - Ashfield Works, Otley Amend site requirement Amend site requirements to state: "Conservation Area.
+MX2-1 Amend site Amend site requirements to state: Amend SA score Westgate - requirement "Conservation Area.
 The site is within Otley Conservation Area.
-The Otley Conservation Area Appraisal identifies a number of buildings on this site as making a positive contribution to the character of the Conservation Area.
+The Otley Conservation Area to - Asimeia Works, Otley Appraisal lacticities a number of buildings on this site as making a positive contribution to the character of the Conservation Area.
 These should be retained and reused in any development proposals for this site.
-Any development should preserve or enhance the character or appearance of the Conservation Area" Amend SA score to - HG2-180 Land Further No change.
-Amend SA score Between Fleet Street Lane assessment required to - and Methley Lane, Oulton Outer South W est HG2-144 Westfield Farm, Drighlington Factual correction No change.
-Amend SA score to - HG2-156 Rod Mills Lane, High Street, Morley Further assessment required Amend the site requirements to state: "Listed Building.
+Any development should preserve or enhance the character or appearance of the Conservation Area."
+Outer South HG2-180 Land Further No change.
+Amend SA score Between Fleet assessment to - Street Lane required and Methley Lane, Oulton Outer South West est HG2-144 Factual No change.
+Amend SA score Westfield correction to - Farm, Drighlington HG2-156 Rod Further Amend the site requirements to state: Amend SA score Mills assessment "Listed Building.
 The site includes a Listed Building.
-Any development should preserve the special architectural or historic interest of Listed Buildings and their setting.
-The site is allocated to deliver the sympathetic conversion of the Listed Buildings to residential use.
-Any development on the wider site will require careful consideration at application stage, and is likely to include substantial buffer zones around the Listed Buildings to preserve their setting.
-Further guidance on these requirements is provided in the Heritage Background Paper."
-Amend SA score to - HG2-167 Old Thorpe Lane, Tingley Further assessment required Amend the site requirements to state: "Listed Building.
+Any development should preserve the to - Lane, High required special architectural or historic interest of Listed Buildings and their setting.
+The site is allocated Street, Morley to deliver the sympathetic conversion of the Listed Buildings to residential use.
+Any development on the wider site will require careful consideration at application stage, and is likely to include on these requirements is provided in the Heritage Background Paper." - HG2-167 Old Further Amend the site requirements to state: Amend SA score Thorpe Lane, Tingley assessment required "Listed Building.
 The site is in the setting of a Listed Building.
 Any development should preserve the special architectural or historic interest of Listed Buildings and their setting.
-A green buffer should be maintained to the south, south east and west of the Listed Building (and the associated curtilage listed buildings), as this forms their primary setting.
-Development on the eastern part of the site should also seek to maintain a long distance view from Bradford Road to Morley Town Hall.
+A green buffer to - should be maintained to the south, south east and west of the Listed Building (and the associated curtilage listed buildings), as this forms their primary setting.
+Development on the eastern part of the site should also seek to maintain a long distance view from Bradford Boad to Morley Town Hall.
 Further guidance on these requirements is provided in the Heritage Background Paper."
-Amend SA score to -